Home » Drug Information » FDA Approved Drugs » 1996

 Company: Astra Merck

-Prilosec has been approved as a short-term treatment for active
+Prilosec has been approved for the treatment of heartburn and

 Prilosec is generally well tolerated; side effects, which are

 usually transient and mild, include headache, diarrhea, abdominal

 Although many people experience heartburn from time to time,